NillionNetwork/nada-by-example/streamlit_demo_apps/README.md

 # Deploying Streamlit Apps

-Deployed Streamlit apps live here in the demo_apps folder.
+Deployed Streamlit apps live here in the streamlit_demo_apps folder.

 ## How to add a new Streamlit App

-### 1. Create an app file in the demo_apps folder
+### 1. Create an app file in the streamlit_demo_apps folder

 Check out the addition app file example:

 `app_addition.py`

-### 2. Copy the compiled Nada program file from the target/ folder into the demo_apps/compiled_nada_programs folder
+### 2. Copy the compiled Nada program file from the target/ folder into the streamlit_demo_apps/compiled_nada_programs folder

 Check out the compiled Nada program file for addition: